hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/AppearanceBuilder/README.md

 Things todo:
 - The name is curretly taken from the outline color, and has a small list of colors.
-- Better Appearance overwriteing, currently deletes and creates causing the refrances to be deleted.
 - Better Macro overwriting, currently deletes and creates, if not overwriting adds additional lines with the INSERT command
 - Eficancies and Consistantly issues
-- Ask Numeric Questions insted of InputText

 Releases:
 - 1.0.0.1 - Inital Release